NTAP/warpcore/README.md

 ## Acknowledgement

-This software has received funding from the European Union's Horizon 2020 research and innovation program 2014-2018 under grant agreement No. 644866 ("SSICLOPS").
+This software has received funding from the European Union's Horizon 2020 research and innovation program 2014-2018 under grant agreement 644866 ("[SSICLOPS](https://ssiclops.eu/)").
 The European Commission is not responsible for any use that may be made of this software.

 [//]: # (@example warpping.c)